react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-object.md

 ### `getParent`

-This method returns the navigation prop from the parent navigator that the current navigator is nested in.
-For example, if you have a stack navigator and a tab navigator nested inside the stack, then you can use `getParent` inside a screen of the tab navigator to get the navigation prop passed from the stack navigator.
+This method returns the navigation object from the parent navigator that the current navigator is nested in.
+For example, if you have a stack navigator and a tab navigator nested inside the stack, then you can use `getParent` inside a screen of the tab navigator to get the navigation object passed from the stack navigator.

 It accepts an optional ID parameter to refer to a specific parent navigator.
 For example, if your screen is nested with multiple levels of nesting somewhere under a drawer navigator with the `id` prop as `"LeftDrawer"`, you can directly refer to it without calling `getParent` multiple times.